Although Bodrum is known as one of the most gay-friendly

-Opened in 2010 in downtown Bodrum, to fulfill the big gap in Bodrum's gay life.
-The owner is also main partner of a senior gay-club in Istanbul before, who also runs a gay friendly Pasha Motel in Bodrum.
+Former Kavalye bar opened in 2010 in downtown Bodrum.
+The owner was a partner of a senior gay club in Istanbul before, who also runs a gay friendly Pasha Motel in Bodrum.
 The location is great right in the middle of Barlar Sokagi (bar street) of Bodrum, but at the same time located on the beach-side, away from the traffic of the straight clubs.
 The venue and beach in front of the bar functions as a coffee-house in day time, when they make chill-out music.
 So, it is also a day time location for gay-men where they can swim and sip their drinks in a peaceful, relaxed atmosphere.
 It gets more vibrant at night time and shows are available.
 Located next to well known Hey Yavrum Restaurant.
 Open from 10:00 am, until 04:00 am next day; almost round the clock.